Musicals101.com

 Nothing says you have to be poor to write musicals.
 I, for one, do my best work when my stomach is full.
 If you have generous parents, a large inheritance, or a well-heeled significant other, then you are a lucky so-and-so and can skip to the next section.

 However, if you are not so lucky, you will need a job that keeps the bills paid.
 Popular choices include waiting on tables, bartending and word processing – positions that allow flexible scheduling.
 Some writers have a profitable full time career.
-Attorney Ken Ludwig has turned out several plays and librettos (Lend Me a Tenor, Crazy for You) by getting up each day at 4:00 A.M. to write for several hours before heading to his law office.
+Attorney Ken Ludwig has turned out several plays and musical librettos (Lend Me a Tenor, Crazy for You) by getting up each day at 4:00 A.M. to write for several hours before heading to his law office.
 This may sound demanding, but it beats the hell out of exhausting yourself at a menial job and trudging home to write in a roach-ridden apartment.
 Trust me – what looks idyllic in Rent quickly palls as a lifestyle.

 6. Don't try to raise the dead